 Meal Swipes, Book Scholarships & Monetary Micro Awards to Make All the Difference

-Thanks to a generous gift of $125,000 from Student Services, Incorporated (SSI) and PSECU, West Chester University students who demonstrate the greatest financial need will be able to obtain the essentials that fuel a college education — meals, books, and monetary support.
-Bernie Carrozza, chair of the Board of Directors of SSI, and Amanda Altice, community manager at the PSECU Financial Education Center – West Chester, will be among those presenting the $125,000 check to West Chester University President Christopher Fiorentino on Tuesday, March 5, at 3:00 p.m. in the WCU Campus Store, Sykes Student Union (lower-level), 110 West Rosedale Avenue, West Chester, PA.
+Thanks to a generous gift of $120,000 from Student Services, Incorporated (SSI) and PSECU, West Chester University students who demonstrate significant financial need will be able to secure college necessities — meals, books, and monetary support.
+Bernie Carrozza, chair of the Board of Directors of SSI, and Amanda Altice, community manager at the PSECU Financial Education Center on the West Chester campus, will be among those presenting a $120,000 check to West Chester University President Christopher Fiorentino on October 22 at 3:00 p.m. in the WCU Campus Store, Sykes Student Union (lower-level), 110 West Rosedale Avenue, West Chester, PA.

 Of the generous gift, $40,000 will provide meal swipes for students; $40,000 will support book scholarships and gifts-in-kind from the WCU Campus Store; and $40,000 will be awarded to students in the form of monetary micro awards.
 All awards will be managed by the WCU Office of Financial Aid.